 The Umbwe route is known mostly for its caves that can be visited during the first few days of the trek.
 While there is little traffic on this route, it is not recommended due to the fast ascension, low success rates, and mediocre scenery.

-There are several Alternative Routes to Mt.
-Kilimanjaro’s summit.
+There are several Alternative Routes that can be used to climb Mount Kilimanjaro and reach her summit.
 Most of these approaches depend greatly on the snow and ice pack of the glaciers that are rapidly receding.
 Special permission from the park is required for any of these assaults; requiring proof of the trekker’s technical climbing experience (except for the Western Breach Route).
 Thus, if you are considering an Alternative Route you should begin planning your trip no less than one year in advance.